 Every type of healthcare facility serves different needs and HCA Midwest Health works to address all of them.
 Travel miles away to the hospital for a simple sprain or a flu shot?
 That’s probably not the best use of your funds or medical benefits.
 Urgent care centers or your primary care doctor can handle those easily.
 But it gets trickier when you have more complicated conditions.
 HCA Midwest Health has facilities to deal with all of them: physicians’ offices, urgent care centers, emergency rooms and full-service hospitals.

 Urgent care centers can deal with basic medical needs when your primary care doctor isn’t available.
 But even when you use those, you want your primary care doctor to know about it.
-If your doctor is affiliated with HCA Midwest Health and you go to one of our physician office urgent care centers or a CareNow Urgent Care we will keep your doctor up to date on your care.
+If your doctor is affiliated with HCA Midwest Health and you go to one of our CareNow Urgent Care centers, we will keep your doctor up to date on your care.

 When you are in doubt, call your physician or go to the nearest ER.